 By a translator legally authorised and registered in Spain

-The Spanish Ministry of Foreign Affairs and Cooperation authorises sworn translators and interpreters to do sworn translations.
+The Spanish Ministry of Foreign Affairs, European Union and Cooperation authorises sworn translators and interpreters to do sworn translations.

 You can find the ones currently practising in the "Updated list of practising translators-interpreters".
 You can contact them by email and they will tell you how to obtain your translation.

 PLEASE NOTE: The translation must include the stamp of the translator/interpreter.
 Make sure that the translator you choose is registered on the list of the Spanish Ministry of Foreign Affairs and Cooperation.